 It’s easily accessible from the mainland via a 55-minute ferry from Ardrossan, which is only 35 miles from Glasgow.
 At only 20 miles long, it’s easy to explore everything the island has to offer in just one visit – but that doesn’t mean you won’t want to come back year after year.

 About the island

-Situated in the Firth of Clyde, less than 15 miles from the Scottish mainland at Ardrossan and only 5 miles from Claonig on the Kintyre Peninsula, Arran is the most southerly of all Scottish islands and perhaps one of the most accessible for a Scottish island getaway.
+Situated in the Firth of Clyde, less than 15 miles from the Scottish mainland at Ardrossan and only 5 miles from Claonig on the Kintyre Peninsula, the Isle of Arran is the most southerly of all Scottish islands and perhaps one of the most accessible for a Scottish island getaway.